#400 - The Incredible Hulk

 #382 - Krusty's Super Fun House

-So I was thinking of going into a lengthy diatribe on my history with The Simpsons here, except that I honestly cannot remember if I already did that when I covered one of their other games.
-Long story short though, there have been very few Simpsons games throughout history that have been worth playing.
+I was thinking of going into a lengthy diatribe on my history with The Simpsons with this entry, except that I honestly cannot remember if I already did that when I covered one of their other games.
+Long story short, there have been very few Simpsons games throughout history that have been worth playing.
 Really, the list is limited to The Movie Game, the Konami arcade game, and...
-I guess this.
-And no, Hit and Run was not that good, don't fool yourself.
+I guess this one.
+And no, Hit and Run was not really that good, don't fool yourself.
 Plus, after the likes of Virtual Bart and Bart's Nightmare, being remotely decent on the Super Nintendo is extra commendable.

 First off, this game has virtually nothing to do with the show it's based on.
 Yes, you play as Krusty, and yeah, you'll occasionally run into another character manning one of the mouse-murdering machines, or see signs advertising Moes or Kwik-E-Mart hanging on the walls, but make no mistake; it's all nothing more than (very) superficial fan service.
 Hell, this game could have been about anything.
 In fact, I want to say it was something else.
 Maybe Flicky on Genesis?
 Or some old PC/Amiga game?
 Definitely something from that era, because I remember playing it.
 So it's obvious that all Acclaim did was quickly throw a new coat of paint on some old property and try to cash in on the Simpsons fad.
 That probably also explains why the end product is such a competent game.
 It was made before The Simpsons stink could tarnish it.